 Like you’ve never seen before, we cover all Phuket Beaches below.
-Yes, no kidding, we really cover all 52 Phuket Beaches!
+Yes, no kidding, we really cover 54 or all Phuket Beaches !

 Phuket Island has some of the most memorable beaches in Thailand and all of Southeast Asia.
 In the video below, we show you all Phuket beaches on the west coast of this incredible southern Thailand island with links to each one.
 Nearly all of these Phuket beaches face west and offer fantastic sunset views.